microsoft/USBroadbandUsagePercentages/README.md

 Data contained in the  data table includes counties in the United States
 - ST: is the 2 letter abbreviation of states in the United States https://www.iso.org/obp/ui/#iso:code:3166:US
 - COUNTY ID: 4 to 5 digit code used to represent the county (last 3 digits) and the state (first digit or first 2 digits) https://www.census.gov/geographies/reference-files.html
-- BROADBAND AVAILABILITY PER FCC: percent of people per county with access to fixed terrestrial broadband at speeds of 25 Mbps/3 Mbps as of the end of 2017 https://www.fcc.gov/document/broadband-deployment-report-digital-divide-narrowing-substantially-0
+- BROADBAND AVAILABILITY PER FCC: percent of people per county with access to fixed terrestrial broadband at speeds of 25 Mbps/3 Mbps as of the end of 2019 https://www.fcc.gov/reports-research/reports/broadband-progress-reports/fourteenth-broadband-deployment-report
 - BROADBAND USAGE: percent of people per county that use the internet at broadband speeds based on the methodology explained above.
-Data is from November 2019.
+Data is from October 2020.

 Data contained in the zip code data table includes the following fields:
 - ST: is the 2 letter abbreviation of states in the United States https://www.iso.org/obp/ui/#iso:code:3166:US
 - COUNTY ID: 4 to 5 digit code used to represent the county (last 3 digits) and the state (first digit or first 2 digits) https://www.census.gov/geographies/reference-files.html
-- ZIP CODE: 5 digit code used to represent geographic are used by the United State Postal Service
+- ZIP CODE: 5 digit code used to represent geographic area used by the United State Postal Service
 - BROADBAND USAGE: percent of people per county that use the internet at broadband speeds based on the methodology explained above.
 Data is from October 2020.
 - ERROR RANGE (MAE)(+/-) : mean absolute error (MAE).
 The non-private broadband coverage estimate will be, on average, within the mean absolute error (MAE) error range.
 - ERROR RANGE (95%)(+/-) : 95th percentile error range.
 For 95% of the time, the non-private broadband coverage estimate for zip codes with a similar number of households will be within 95th percentile error range.
 - MSD: We also provide the mean signed deviation (MSD).
 The mean signed deviation offers an estimate of bias introduced by the process.
+- For a detailed explanation of the differential privacy methodology, please refer to https://arxiv.org/pdf/2103.14035.pdf